pwgrzyn/Ansys-Fluent-Reaction-Diffusion/README.md

 These pictures were taken when the system was almost stabilized.
 Changes in the patterns were minimal, which is the desirable effect.
 Most of the pattern formation on skin or fur occurs during embryo development, and later changes are very small.
 The initial conditions for those pictures were different.
 For very non symmetric patterns i suggest setting the v-substance concentration at random.

+## Some more information
+Transport equation for User-defined-scalars in Ansys Fluent can be found [Here](https://www.afs.enea.it/project/neptunius/docs/fluent/html/ug/node342.htm)